Bayselonarrend/OpenIntegrations/README_ENG.md

 <br><br>

-#### The library releases are available in five variants
+#### The library releases are available in six variants

 - As CLI application for Windows and Linux (exe, rpm, deb)
 - As XML extension export
 - As EDT extension project
-- As standalone extension file in CFE format
+- As standalone extension file in `cfe` format
+- - As standalone configuration file in `cf` format
 - As [OneScript](https://github.com/EvilBeaver/OneScript) extension package in OSPX format

 <br/><br>